What's on this week – cinema movie guide and release dates | ScreenHub Australia - Film & Television Jobs, News, Reviews & Screen Industry Data

-Your guide to new films in cinemas across Australia this week, 17-23 February 2025.
+Your guide to new films in cinemas across Australia this week, 24 February to 2 March 2025.

 For the monthly guide to new film releases, head to our guide for new films in February.